 Once upon a time, my roommates and I didn’t pick a person to sublet because, despite everything being good on paper, she looked like a total slob.
 Yes, people are that shallow.

-Rather than bitch and moan, use it to your advantage.
+Rather than bitch, moan, and get in your emotions, use it to your advantage.
+You’ll be a better man for it.

 The most important skill to develop is the ability to forgive.